-'''

-SB 251 (Smith and others)(S. Rules)
+SB 251 (Smith and others)(H. NR Energy)(-)

-'''

 Would amend definition of open pit mining in KRS Chapter 351 to exclude excavations into refuse fills.
-The Council was concerned with the breadth of the bill, and the exemption of excavations into refuse fills from mine safety laws.
+The Council is concerned with the breadth of the bill, and the exemption of excavations into refuse fills from mine safety laws.
 KRC, the Cabinet, and the bill proponent are attempting to find common ground on the bill.

+'''

 SB 270 (Stivers)(S. State Local Govt)(+)

+'''